Hearing Aids Comparisons: Getting a Cheap One Worth Buying?Published On

-For those who are unsure about the cause of their hearing problem, a doctor’s appointment is still recommended.
+For those unsure about the cause of their hearing problem, a doctor’s appointment is still recommended.
 However, millions of Americans have age-related hearing loss.

-That means that those who are on a budget and know their problem can avoid paying for expensive appointments at doctors and audiologists.
+That means that those on a budget and know their problem can avoid paying for expensive appointments at doctors and audiologists.

 Nano hearing aids are FDA approved and can be ordered directly online, ensuring no middleman profits from the transaction.
 These markups raise prices excessively.

-All Nano hearing aids can be fine-tuned by the person at home, something which is impossible with expensive hearing aids.
-Smartphone integrations on some models allow hearing aid wearers to run a self-test and they can then adjust automatically.
+The person can fine-tune all Nano hearing aids at home, which is impossible with expensive hearing aids.
+Smartphone integrations on some models allow hearing aid wearers to run a self-test and adjust automatically.

-Besides Nano digital hearing aids, there are a few other companies that are currently offering quality FDA-approved affordable hearing aids.
+Besides Nano digital hearing aids, a few other companies are currently offering quality FDA-approved affordable hearing aids.
 Many are new without much reviews from consumers yet:

 Widex has a variety of styles available, and they fall within the mid-price range.
 They can only be programmed by an audiologist or remotely by the company and they are effective for mild to severe hearing loss.